Recipes for Child Care ProvidersWhat's Cooking? USDA Mixing Bowl

 USDA.
 FNS.
 Team Nutrition.

-The recipes in this cookbook feature foods both children and adults should consume more of: dark green and orange vegetables, dry beans and peas, and whole grains.
-All of these healthy recipes are low in total fat, saturated fat, sugar, and sodium.
+These recipes feature dark green and orange vegetables, dry beans and peas, and whole grains, and are low in total fat, saturated fat, sugar, and sodium.

 USDA Recipes for Child Care